bastianschnieder/HyATraX/README.md

 ## Acknowledgments
-The **HyATraX** code uses the [RDKit](https://www.rdkit.org/docs/index.html) package, an open-source cheminformatics software, to detect and analyze R-H bonds in PAHs.
+The **HyATraX** code uses the [RDKit](https://www.rdkit.org/docs/index.html) package, an open-source cheminformatics software, to detect R-H bonds in PAHs.